 Within Sage CRM itself, there are additional features related to Accelerator.

-We primarily think of Accelerator as a tool for Outlook, but it also has some pretty incredible features we can use for generating MailMerge documents.
+We primarily think of Accelerator as a tool for Outlook, but it also has some very practical features we can use for generating MailMerge documents.

 In this video, we will demonstrate merging a document template AND and an email template at the same time.